 To be considered for voluntary disclosure treatment, a taxpayer must meet certain conditions and enter into a written agreement with the department.
 The following conditions must be met for a taxpayer to qualify for voluntary disclosure treatment.

-No contact by the department within the last 6 years regarding a registration/filing requirement or an assessment/audit assignment, or request for the completion of nexus questionnaires.
+- No contact by the department within the last 6 years regarding a registration/filing requirement, an assessment/audit assignment, or request for the completion of nexus questionnaires.

 How To Apply

 A taxpayer or the taxpayer's representative may request voluntary disclosure treatment by submitting

 Form A-020 to the department for consideration.
 The request will include the following information:

 - Description of Wisconsin activities for the years involved.

 - List of property owned or leased in Wisconsin.

 - Taxpayer's federal tax return type.

 - Date taxable activities began in Wisconsin.